5 Mental Shifts to Simplify Your Life

 You’re just adding downtime as a buffer against overscheduling.

-The downtime you get from adding white space to your day helps restore the mental and physical energy you need to deal with whatever comes next.
+Adding white space to your day helps restore the mental and physical energy you need to deal with whatever comes next.

 Key takeaway – Schedule white space into your day to prevent unnecessary busyness.
 The downtime will help you recharge during the day.

-2. Do one thing at a time.
 Multitasking is like climbing a ladder that’s moving as you climb.
 You’re constantly shifting your balance to keep from falling.

 You might climb up and back down again without falling, but the climb is stressful and challenging.